CorporateRewards/docs-myrewards/source/index.html.md

 Parameters | Type | Info
 ---------- | ---- | ----
 transaction_type | `string` | one of 'Credit' or 'Debit'
-variety | `string` | see above table and ensure validity with transaction_type points | `integer` | always greater than 0 reason | `string` | free text up to 250 characters to describe transaction - appears on user points statement
+variety | `string` | Required - see above table and ensure validity with transaction_type points | `integer` | Required - always greater than 0

-All parameters are required
+reason | `string` | Required - free text up to 250 characters to describe transaction - appears on user points statement remote_transaction_id | `string` | Optional - a value that can be used to identify this transaction by the client *Caution - there is no validation or contraints for data supplied under this key/field.
+This is left to the client system to enforce*

 ### Error responses

 Anything other than a 200 will mean that the transaction has failed to go through.
 It may or may not be appropriate to show only a generic message to indicate failure depending on the use case or level of automation.
 In either case it is recommended to log the error code and any body/message

-*  401 invalid key
+-  401 invalid key
-*  402 User does not have enough points
+-  402 User does not have enough points
-*  412 Programme does not have enough points
+-  412 Programme does not have enough points
-*  204 User not found
+-  204 User not found
-*  406 Invlalid Transaction
+-  406 Invlalid Transaction
-*  500 Server Error
+-  500 Server Error

 # Users